RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Watch Your Posture.

 It’s tempting to gaze down at your little one while nursing.
-However, try to limit the time you spend looking downwards to reduce muscle tension, neck aches, back pain, and headaches.
+However, try to limit the time you spend looking downward to reduce muscle tension, neck aches, back pain, and headaches.

 Dress For It.